Respiratory Therapy Program Admission Guidelines

 C (2.0) 20 point

-BIOL 2202 10 points
+BIOL 2202

-BIOL 2210 10 points
+BIOL 2210 10

-PSYC 2010 10 points
+PSYC 2010 10

-ACCUPLACER score of 90 or better
+or ACCUPLACER Reading score of 90 or better

 or a bachelor's degree

-or a grade of "A" in ENGL 0890
+or a grade of "A-" or better in ENGL 1002 Critical Reading

 Maximum points 5 points (can only receive points once, even if multiple criteria are met)

-Maximum Total Points 155 points
+Maximum Total Points 125 points

-In the event of a tie, tie, grades for the required general education courses will be considered.
+In the event of a tie, grades for the required general education courses will be considered.
 Students will receive points based on the following scale:

 Grades for courses required for program completion: ENGL 1010, BIOL 2210 and PSYC 2010 Each course's letter grade is converted to points and added